MarcoHengstenberg/You-Dont-Know-JS/this & object prototypes/ch3.md

 Notice that adding named properties (regardless of `.` or `[ ]` operator syntax) does not change the reported `length` of the array.

-You *could* use an array as a plain key/value object, and never add any numeric indices, but this is bad idea because arrays have behavior and optimizations specific to their intended use, and likewise with plain objects.
+You *could* use an array as a plain key/value object, and never add any numeric indices, but this is a bad idea because arrays have behavior and optimizations specific to their intended use, and likewise with plain objects.
 Use objects to store key/value pairs, and arrays to store values at numeric indices.

 **Be careful:** If you try to add a property to an array, but the property name *looks* like a number, it will end up instead as a numeric index (thus modifying the array contents):